Balasubramanian-pg/Prompt-Repo/SQL/Problem Solving Note.md

    This should contain:
    - each step
    - what SQL operation happens in that step
-   - one or two sentences explaining the purpose of the step
+   - 5 bullet point sentences explaining the purpose of the step
    - the SQL snippet for that step

 3. After that, produce a section called "Full Query".